Solving Systems of Linear Equations Using Matrices

 XA = B

-And because of the way that matrices are multiplied we need to set up the matrices differently now.
+And because of the way matrices are multiplied we need to set up the matrices differently now.
 The rows and columns have to be switched over ("transposed"):

 dot product example